Some of the earliest versions of computers had hard drives whose capacity could be measured in megabytes. The IBM 2311 in 1964 held 7.25 MB.

 2. OCZ Chiron: 4 TB SSD (Unknown – probably way up there with the LSI) Apparently, this is expandable past 4 TB, potentially making it the biggest SSD ever!

-Right now, the biggest solid state drives available in 2013 are 4 TB and priced at almost $30,000, but keep in mind that these are enterprise-grade RAID-based drives, and not your typical laptop drive.
+Right now, the biggest solid state drives available in 2014 are 4 TB and priced at almost $30,000, but keep in mind that these are enterprise-grade RAID-based drives, and not your typical laptop drive.
 Consumers can currently find a 1 TB SSD that works well.
-We do expect to see the price of SSD continue to fall to a more palatable level for normal consumers as Samsung scales production and other SSD companies follow.
+We do expect to see the price of SSD continue to fall to more palatable levels for normal consumers as Samsung scales production and other SSD companies follow.
+So far, since its release, the 840 EVO has already dropped in price at least $150.